 Welcome to our SEN page!
 Here you will find a wealth of information and links to support your child and inform you about supporting children with Special Educational Needs.

 At Sharp Lane Primary School, we pride ourselves on the fantastic provision we can offer our pupils.
-Mrs H Smith is our SENDCo for KS2 (Years 3 to 6) and Mrs C O'Neill-Wilson leads on SEND provision in the Early Years and KS1.
+Mrs H Smith is our SENDCo from Year 1 to Year 6 and Mrs C O'Neill-Wilson leads on SEND provision in the Early Years.
 The SEND team work in tandem with our Inclusion Team, who meet weekly to discuss the provision in place for pupils, to help to support children and families with a variety of needs.

 Sharp Lane buys in additional time with our Speech and Language therapist every week to support our children and develop our staff.
 We have several teaching assistants who deliver speech and language interventions to children on a 1 to 1 basis.